alitsaberi/slumber/configs/instructions/light_cueing_task.md

 5. Repeat this process until a **confirmation message** appears and then you can proceed to the next task.

-**Two other possible outcomes** may appear:
+### Two Other Possible Outcomes:

 1. **Failed to deliver** the light cue.

     - There might be an issue connecting to the headband.
-Consult the help menu for more information.
+Consult the **help menu** for instructions on checking the connectivity of the EEG headband.

-2. The **confirmation message does not appear**.
+2. The **confirmation message does not appear** after repeating the tasks more than 20 times.

-    - If you have repeated the tasks for >20 times and a confirmation message still does not appear, end the current experimental session and contact us to report this issue in the morning.
+    - End the current experimental session.

+    - Contact us to report this issue in the morning: luciddreamingathome@donders.ru.nl